sudoer-Huatao/Pygame-Timer/README.md

-# Timer-made-using-Pygame-Zero
+# Pygame Timer

-A timer made using Pygame Zero
+> A timer made using Pygame Zero

 The code is free and there is no license; however, make sure to credit me if you use this code.
 Thanks!